- What does the Invasive Species Zone Mean to You?

 These reflections are offered by individuals involved in studying and protecting the native ecosystems of Haleakalā.

 “Invasive species are a nightmare.” —Lloyd Loope

 “Some days it feels overwhelming – trying to stop the constant onslaught of new plants and animals coming to our shores.
 Maui Invasive Species Committee works on pests that run the gamut, from tiny ants to axis deer.
 We do it because if we don’t, we know what the consequences will be.
-We know that Hawaii and our keiki are too precious to stand by and do nothing.” —Teya Penniman, Maui Invasive Species Committee manager
+We know that Hawaii and our keiki are too precious to stand by and do nothing.” —Teya Penniman, Former Maui Invasive Species Committee manager

 Ancient Hawaiians also reflected on blights on the land: